In this section

 The clinic provides a multidisciplinary assessment service for recently arrived children of a refugee background, including medical and education/developmental assessment, oral health assessment and health promotion, immunisations, Mantoux testing and administration of Vitamin D as needed.
 Asylum seeker children and children in community or held detention are also seen.
 Post-arrival health screening can be provided if required.

-Staff include five doctors, a clinic coordinator, and a dental therapist.
+Staff include six doctors, a clinic coordinator, and a dental therapist.
 Male and female clinicians are available, one of the clinicians is Farsi speaking.
-As well as expertise in refugee health, staff have experience in general paediatrics, developmental paediatrics, forensic medicine and adolescent health.
+As well as expertise in refugee health, staff have experience in general paediatrics, developmental paediatrics, and forensic medicine.
 Interpreting, pathology, radiology and pharmacy services are available onsite, alongside all other hospital services, including social work and a medico-legal partnership service.
 Volunteers help families navigate the hospital.
-The immigrant health service uses secondary mental health consultation, and is also supported by a teacher from the RCH Education Institute.
+The immigrant health service uses secondary mental health (psychiatry and psychology) consultation, and is also supported by a teacher from the RCH Education Institute.
 There are close links to primary health care providers, refugee health teams, the Royal Dental Hospital and settlement/community organisations working in refugee health.

-All children within a family can be seen at the same visit to maximise efficiency; in addition every attempt is made to minimise trips to the hospital by combining appointments for other services (such as eye review and audiology) with clinic times.
+All children within a family can be seen at the same visit to minimise trip to the hospital.
+In addition every attempt is made to combine appointments for other services (such as eye review and audiology) with clinic times.
 A detailed summary is provided for the referring doctor with an ongoing plan for management; families receive a copy of this letter.

 Referrals should be clearly marked to Immigrant health clinic (attention Helen Milton - see below) and can be sent through the normal outpatient referrals process.
 Please include the following information: